dumithsalinda/neuro_fuzzy_multiagent/docs/PLUGIN_DOCS.md

 - `epsilon`: Any (default: 0.1)

 ### MetaRLAgent
 Meta-Reinforcement Learning Agent.
 This agent adapts its own learning strategy (e.g., learning rate, exploration policy, even algorithm) based on meta-feedback about its performance.

 **Config options:**
 - `base_agent_cls`: Any (default: required)
 - `base_agent_kwargs`: Any (default: required)
 - `meta_lr`: Any (default: 0.1)
 - `meta_window`: Any (default: 10)

 ### MultiModalFusionAgent
 Agent that accepts multiple modalities as input and uses a fusion network for policy/Q-value computation.
 Easily extensible: add new fusion strategies in FusionNetwork and update here.
 TODO: Add support for training (currently eval-only), more modalities, and advanced fusion methods (e.g., attention, gating).

 **Config options:**
 - `input_dims`: Any (default: required)
 - `hidden_dim`: Any (default: required)
 - `output_dim`: Any (default: required)
 - `fusion_type`: Any (default: concat)
 - `lr`: Any (default: 0.001)
-- `gamma`: Any (default: 0.99)

-### DQNAgent

-Generic agent that interacts with an environment using a model and policy.

-Supports online learning, dynamic group membership, plug-and-play fuzzy logic (UniversalFuzzyLayer), and a standardized communication API (send_message, receive_message).

-Args:
-    model: The agent's underlying model (e.g., DQN, NeuroFuzzyHybrid).
-    policy: Callable for action selection (optional).
-    bus: Optional message bus for inter-agent communication.
-    group: Optional group identifier.

-**Config options:**

-- `state_dim`: Any (default: required)
-- `action_dim`: Any (default: required)
+---

+*For more plugin types and config options, see the dashboard auto-generated documentation or source code.
+For all development instructions, see [DEVELOPER.md](DEVELOPER.md).

+**Note:** This package is a standalone neuro-fuzzy multiagent framework.
+Any operating system (OS) integration will be developed and maintained as a separate package.

 - `alpha`: Any (default: 0.001)
 - `gamma`: Any (default: 0.99)
 - `epsilon`: Any (default: 0.1)